|

 has been pressed on various labels: Deutsche Grammophon, Melodiya,

-the old Reichsrundfunk Gesellschaft's tapes.
-To my knowledge the full
+up the old Reichsrundfunk Gesellschaft's tapes.
+To my knowledge

-impact of the performance in those dark days has only been cut into
+the full impact of the performance in those dark days has only been

-the lacquer with a lot of atmosphere by the Italian Ariston label.
+cut into the lacquer with a lot of atmosphere by the Italian Ariston

-Ariston covers two full sides of a 12 inch record instead of just
+label.
+Ariston covers two full sides of a 12 inch record instead

-one side as Unicorn does.
-The impact is also heightened because they
+of just one side as Unicorn does.
+The impact is also heightened

-simulated stereo.
-Although simulated stereo is not always preferred,
+because they simulated stereo.
+Although simulated stereo is not

-in this case the application gives extra impact.
-Thus this Ariston
+always preferred, in this case the application gives extra impact.

-pressing of Beethoven's 4th Piano Concerto in the dramatic performance
+Thus this Ariston pressing of Beethoven's 4th Piano Concerto in

 Conrad

-has become an even more compelling Furtwängler recording.
-It
+Furtwängler has become an even more compelling Furtwängler

 desert